Clearing 2026 now open

 Close up of an eye with some data overlayed on it

-100%of students agreed that staff are enthusiastic about what they teach
+100%of students agreed that staff are good at explaining things

 A laptop closing